aleksei-og/aleksei-og/README.md

 # 👋 Hey, there!
 I'm Alexey

-I'm a Data Science & AI professional.
+I'm a Data Science & ML professional.
 I hold a degree in Applied Mathematics (2024 graduated ) and currently pursuing further education in **Data Science**.

 ## 📫 Let's Connect